BridgesLab/FellowshipWorkshopDocuments/Planning/TraineeAcitivtyPlans.md

 * Mentoring undergrads
 * Career paths
 * Finding funding
-* Building your brand
+* Building your brand and forging a digital presence
 * Job searches
 * Mock chalk talks
 * Teaching skills and opportunities

 ### CDI Awards

 These would include trainee and researcher awards.
 Ideally with a nominal prize.
 This would involve identifying award criteria, soliciting nominations, and judging them.
 This could lead into [external award](#soliciting-nominations-for-external-awards) nominations as well.
+We would want this to include both scientific recognition but also soft skill recognition (best communicator, most helpful colleague).

 ### Trainee Newsletter